 Maca can be taken with or without food, however, I find – as with any supplementation – it is best to have it with a meal (or as a meal – being that maca is a natural whole food supplement).
 Add to smoothies, baked goods, soups, hot and cold cereals, hot chocolate or matcha.

-It is safe for children, adults and the elderly.
+A maca supplement is safe for children, adults and the elderly.
 For pregnant women, it has not been shown to have any adverse effects on the body or child.
 It is best to consume is at the smaller dosage and to consult your naturopath or nutritionist for more information (ibid).

 Braun, L., & Cohen, M. (2015).
 Herbs and Natural Supplements: An Evidence Based Guide.
 Volume 2.
 Churchill Livingstone: Chatswood: Chatswood.